Error on some early voting ballots affects family court special election

 Trending News

-Rayborn also said that these sorts of errors are "a rare occurrence" and that it's a difficult, tedious process in the office.
+Raborn also said that these sorts of errors are "a rare occurrence" and that it's a difficult, tedious process in the office.
 He also said the office has to do a better job of proving that these errors won't be an ongoing issue.

 Anyone on those two streets who voted early should contact the registrar's office on the second floor at city hall to complete a replacement ballot by the close of business Friday.